-ber of nodes and nodes is not the same for each MUGS, the resulting instances are no homogeneous, like Kuratowsky's graphs.
+are no homogeneous, like Kuratowsky's graphs.

 In the figure we can different two groups of behaviors.
 PSO, TS and ACO start with very poor results and very quickly the success ratio fall near zero.
-The BT and DS non deterministic algorithm start as the best method for small instances and fall slowly towards zero.
+The BT and CBT non deterministic algorithms start as the best method for small instances and fall slowly towards zero.
 These two algorithms only have differences is small graphs, with large graph the have the same results.
 SA has similar results as BT and DS, and like them it has big jumps with different families.

-Our GSI algorithm start with average result under the 60% of accuracy, but it's performance decreases more slowly than all the others, achieving the best result in medium and large instances.
+Our GS-GC algorithm start with average result under the 60 % of accuracy, but it's performance decreases more slowly than all the others, achieving the best result in medium and large instances.
 This behavior comes again by the Swarm approach.

 In figure 6.8 we can see the results in seconds.
-The BT and DS even though obtain good results, the computational time is very big.
+The BT and CBT even though obtain good results, the computational time is very big.
+The DS works fast but with poor results.
 The ACO time is also big as we expected.
 PSO and TS are very quick and stable, because the perform bad results from the beginning and the success ratio don't affect them.
-SA is again the fastest and GSI this time penalized the dimension of the instances.
-As we have said the GSI algorithm has been generated to be a parallel algorithm and a parallel implementation will show better results in time.
+SA is again the fastest and GS-GC this time penalized the dimension of the instances.
+As we have said the GS-GC algorithm has been generated to be a parallel algorithm and a parallel implementation will show better results in time.